You can write sentences. You can write paragraphs. Can you organize all those paragraphs into a coherent document?

 This document does not describe the design for the related technology, Project Froobus.

-These scope and non-scope statements benefit not only the reader but also the writer (you).
+Scope and non-scope statements benefit not only the reader but also the writer (you).
 While writing, if the contents of your document veer away from the scope statement, then you must either refocus your document or modify your scope statement.
 When reviewing your first draft, delete (or branch off to another document) any sections that don't help satisfy the scope statement.

 State your audience